The Ó Dubhda Name

 north Mayo & west Sligo

-- Ó Dubhda — the standard modern Irish form, with the fada on the Ó.
+- Ó Dubhda - the pre-1940s Irish form, used through the manuscript tradition.
+This is what the clan uses.

 How the Variants Connect